KayKael/evmotors/README.md

 - **microservices/**: Directory for microservices such as insurance and loan calculations.
 - **docker-compose.yml**: Configuration file for Docker Compose to orchestrate the services.

-### Contributions

-Contributions are welcome!
-Feel free to open an issue for suggestions or problems encountered, or submit a pull request with improvements.

-### Team

-Developed by Your Name and Collaborator's Name.

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.